jwright90/traversy-20-movies-app/README.md

 ## What would I do differently next time?

 - Continuous deployment, because it wasn't until the end of the project I realised I couldn't use .env in a regular Javascript project.
 Getting the API to work gave me issues, amongst other bugs I found only after deployment.
+- If this were a real life project for a client I would of course use frameworks, probably React / Next.js as that's what I'm the most comfortable with at the moment.
+I would also use a database instead of local storage.

 ## What should I learn next?